Break Bad Habits: How to Replace Bad Habits with Good Ones

 The Science of Habits: Why Is It So Hard to Break Bad Habits?

 Neurons in your brain fire at the beginning of new behavior.
 They settle while the behavior is occurring.
 Once the behavior is done, neurons begin firing again.
-Patterns begin to form in the brain making it extremely difficult to break bad habits.
+Patterns begin to form in the brain making it extremely hard to change these bad habits.

 The brain makes these actions almost automatic, to enable us to use our brains for other things.
 This is great for activities like walking or driving.
-But when it comes to something negative it can make it even more difficult to stop.
+But when it comes to something negative it can make it even more difficult when you want to change.

 For these reasons, roughly 70% of smokers say they would like to quit, but they still smoke.
 The good news is that with all these things working against us in our brains, we are all still capable of change.
 We are not robots.
 Even if we have trained our brains to act in a certain way or crave a certain thing, we can rewire it.
 It’s never easy to break a bad habit, but it is worth it in the end.